-It has been officially confirmed that Xiaomi has joined hands with Oculus and the companies are going to introduce two standalone VR headsets, the Oculus Go and the Xiaomi Mi VR Standalone.
-They are looking forward to bring the high-quality VR within the reach of a larger mass.
+It has been officially confirmed that Xiaomi has joined with Oculus, and the companies will introduce two standalone VR headsets, the Oculus Go and the Xiaomi Mi VR Standalone.
+They are looking forward to bringing the high-quality VR within reach of a larger mass.

 The Mi VR Standalone headset will be released only in China.
 Oculus Go, on the other hand, will be made available all over the world.
-Oculus Go was announced back in October 2017, at the Oculus Connect.
+Oculus Go was announced back in October 2017 at Oculus Connect.
 With these devices, both Mi & Oculus promise to bring more freedom and accessibility to VR.
-These standalone VR headsets are literally ‘standalone’ since they won’t require any cable, external sensors or any dropped-in mobile phone.
+These standalone VR headsets are literally ‘standalone’ since they won’t require any cable, external sensors, or dropped-in mobile phones.

-Both the companies will be working with the Qualcomm Technologies and the powerful ‘Snapdragon Mobile VR Platform’ will be used in both the devices.
+Both the companies will be working with Qualcomm Technologies, and the powerful ‘Snapdragon Mobile VR Platform’ will be used in both devices.
 They are expected to be more than enough to fulfill the VR processing demands in these standalone devices.
-The innovation and experience in consumer electronics of Xiaomi accompanied by the industry-leading VR engineering and expertise of Oculus is expected to create some magic.
-Cutting-edge technologies and a high level of craftsmanship are being expected by the users all around the world.
+The innovation and experience in consumer electronics of Xiaomi, accompanied by the industry-leading VR engineering and expertise of Oculus, is expected to create some magic.
+Cutting-edge technologies and a high level of craftsmanship are being expected by users all around the world.

 Tang Mu, VP of Mi Ecosystem and head of Mi Lab, was quoted earlier, “We are excited to work with Oculus on these standalone devices that exceed expectations in terms of performance at a very attractive price.
 Xiaomi has always relentlessly pursued the best user experience and price-to-performance ratio.
 For the best experience, we consider every minute detail.
 Through our collaboration with Oculus, we have integrated world-class technologies and craftsmanship to produce a VR standalone that lets people immerse themselves in another world without being connected to smartphones or computers.”